 The health and safety of your children and our NCRC community are always our highest priority.
 We are monitoring the spread of Coronavirus (COVID-19) and its potential impact for the metropolitan region and for the school.
 We work and collaborate with the DC Department of Health on all health-related cases and receive additional guidance from the Centers for Disease Control and Prevention (CDC).

 COVID-19 has injected uncertainty into every crevice of our lives.
 At NCRC, we know that when it comes to our children, there is very little room for that kind of uncertainty.

-James Carroll as Head of School, the NCRC faculty and staff, the Board of Trustees and Preparedness Task Force are doing everything within our power to welcome students, families, faculty and staff back to the schoolhouse as soon as it is deemed safe to do so.
+James Carroll as Head of School, the NCRC faculty and staff, the Board of Trustees and Preparedness Task Force are doing everything within our power to support students, families, caregivers, faculty and staff amidst this uncertainty.

-But while we want to assure you of our commitment to maximize every possible opportunity for safe in-person learning, while continuing to maintain quality resources if a rich distance learning program that delivers on the promise of an NCRC education for all those who do not yet feel comfortable to return to the physical schoolhouse.
+We maintain our commitment to maximize every possible opportunity for safe in-person learning, while continuing to maintain quality resources if a rich distance learning program that delivers on the promise of an NCRC education for all those who do not yet feel comfortable to return to the physical schoolhouse.
 We also commit to communicating clearly and transparently about everything related to COVID-19, both those things that we as a school can control, and those things over which we as a community are, frankly, powerless.